NoCode-NoLife/Sabine/README.md

 =============================================================================

-Sabine is an open-source MMORPG server, developed as a collaborative effort of programmers from all around the world.
-We're aiming to create a server software that gives users the chance to experience the early versions of RO for preservatory purposes, while giving developers the oppurtunity to learn and hone their skills in a familar environment.
+Sabine is an open-source MMORPG server, developed as a collaborative effort to create a server software that gives users the chance to experience the early versions of RO for fun and preservation, while giving developers the oppurtunity to learn and hone their skills in a familar environment.

 This project is very explicilty not about playing a game or competing with any services provided by game developers or publishers, and we don't